tracymiao111/tracymiao111.github.io/_pages/cv.md

 Education
 ======
 * Incoming PhD student in Hong Kong University of Science and Technology (Guangzhou), 2024 Aug
-* Master in Electrical and Computer Engineering, University of Illinois at Urbana-Champaign, 2023 Jan - 2024 May
+* Master in ECE Department, University of Illinois at Urbana-Champaign, 2023 Jan - 2024 May
 * Bachelor in University of Electronic Science and Technology of China, 2017 Sep - 2021 Jun

 Work experience